-Looking at the cooking section in the Sunday supplements you could get the impression that Cuisine these days consist of:
+Looking at the cookery section in the Sunday supplements you could get the impression that cooking these days consist of:

 a) Combining unlikely ingredients that wouldn’t normally share the same plate